fpatwa/Osias/README.md

 * At least 2 Nics with IP's configured,
     1. (REQUIRED) One completely internal network, used for management network.
 This will be referenced as your private network in our multinode file.
     2. (REQUIRED) One network which is public facing and needs to be a bridge with an IP associated with it.
 This will be referenced as your public network in our multinode file.
-    3. (OPTIONAL) If possible, a high speed network for use with storage/ceph, this should also be internal and seperate from public access.
+    3. (OPTIONAL) If possible, a high speed network for use with storage/ceph, this should also be internal and separate from public access.
 This will be referenced as your data network in our multinode file.
-This network is optional, but hightly recommended.
+This network is optional, but highly recommended.
 * The public network needs to be configured with a bridge, br0.
 We have STP enabled with a 15 ms forward delay.

 ### **Don't have MaaS?**